pdjr-signalk-plugins/mqttgw/README.md

 ------------------ | --- | ---
 path               | Required string specifying a Signal K path to the value that should be published to the MQTT server. | '' topic              | Optional string specifying the topic name to which the specified *path* value should be published.
 If this is left blank, then a topic name will be automatically created by substituting all periods in *path* with slashes.
-If a value has been supplied for *publication.root*, then this will be prepended to the specified or computed topic name to obtain a finished topic name for publication. | '' retain             | Optional boolean specifying whether or not the MQTT server should be asked to retain published values. | *defaultretain* interval           | Optional integer specifying the minimum interval in seconds at which values should be sent to the MQTT server. | *publication.defaultinterval*
+If a value has been supplied for *publication.root*, then this will be prepended to the specified or computed topic name to obtain a finished topic name for publication. | '' retain             | Optional boolean specifying whether or not the MQTT server should be asked to retain published values. | *publication.retaindefault* interval           | Optional integer specifying the minimum interval in seconds at which values should be sent to the MQTT server. | *publication.intervaldefault*

 ### 'subscription' properties